dgaydukov/cert-aws/sa/files/sa.md

 * cf compress files using gzip/brotli formats, if viewer support both cf would use brotli

 ###### Kinesis
-It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
+It is a platform for streaming data/media on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
 * kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
 It's near real time because it takes data from data streams in real time, buffer them and then sends batches of data into storage (s3/dynamoDB).
 * kineiss streams (real time, it's also data storage - data stored there durable for specified period) - ability to process the data in the stream.
-Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
+Streams can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
 Just like fifo/groupId when you send message to kinesis you add partitionKey - determined into which shard to put your record Yet there is no deduplicateId, so you can have duplicates inside shards.
-You can scale throuhgput for shard by dividing single shard into 2 by dividing partitionKey.
+You can scale throughput for shard by dividing single shard into 2 by dividing partitionKey.
 Consumer decide from which shard to read, they query kinesis, get list of shards, pick one, and start reading using iterator.
 * kineiss Analytics - analyze streaming data real time with:
     * sql - run sql queries to process data
     * apache flink - use java/scala to process & analyze data
 AntiPattern:
-* Small scale consistent throughput (Kinesis Data Streams is designe and optimized for large data throughput)
+* Small scale consistent throughput (Kinesis Data Streams is designed and optimized for large data throughput)
 * Long-term data storage and analytics.
 By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier
 Auto-scaling:
 * app auto scaling - CloudWatch alarm + App Auto Scaling + api gateway + lambda (that actually change number of shards) - you have to use CloudFormation template to set it up (you can set it up manually for testing)
 * [kinesis auto scaling utility](https://github.com/awslabs/amazon-kinesis-scaling-utils) - you can deploy it as beanstalk (or java server) and it will monitor CloudWatch to dynamically scale out/in your shards
 Queue vs Streaming:
-* queue (not reactive) - you have to poll data, once it polled it removed from queue
+* queue (not reactive) - you have to poll data, once polled, you should manually remove from queue
 * streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted) Write and Read to stream with java:
 * [KPL (Kinesis Producer Library)](https://github.com/awslabs/amazon-kinesis-producer) - allows you to write to kinesis data streams (c++ code, but use java binding)
-It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retrieve these records
+It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis.
+If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retrieve these records
 It emits throughput/error/other metrics to cloudWatch, uses async architecture - so call to put record returns immediately with `Future` object from KPL
-* [KCL (Client Library Consumer)](https://github.com/awslabs/amazon-kinesis-client) - allows you to read from kinensis data streams (java library)
+* [KCL (Kinesis Client Library)](https://github.com/awslabs/amazon-kinesis-client) - allows you to read from kinensis data streams (java library)
 Kinesis vs Kafka vs Apache Storm (kinesis & kafka are message brokers - middleman between data streaming source and it's consumers):
 * kafka - data stored in Kafka Partition, config store - Apache Zookeeper, replica instances - can be configured
 * kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
 * storm - middleman between hadoop (which works with batches only) and streaming source.
 It takes incoming stream, organize data into packages and sends it to hadoop for further processing.
 Data sources are called spouts and each processing node is a bolt.
 You can view kinesis video using following api:
 * `GetMedia` (real-time api with low latency) - you have to build your own player to view video from this api using [Stream Parser Library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
-To upload video to kinesis you should use PutMedia api and upload mkv files.
-MKV (matroshka) - multimedia container formats
+To upload video to kinesis you should use `PutMedia` and upload MKV (matroshka - multimedia container formats) files.
 * `GetHLSStreamingSessionURL` - retrieve HLS (HTTP Live Streaming) url that you can open in browser or media player, you can use for live playback or to view archived video.
 You can use third-party player `Video.js/Google Shaka Player` to display stream using HLS streaming session URL.
 You can also play back video by typing the HLS streaming session URL in the Location bar of the Safari/Edge browsers.
 * `GetDASHStreamingSessionURL` MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
 * `GetClip` - use it to download clip (MP4) with archived/on-demand media from video stream over the time range If you have need to store data durable with ordering and data should be read with 4 hours interval by 2 apps, you have 2 choices:
 * put data into first sqs, first app read from first sqs and copy data into second sqs for second app (sqs should be of fifo type)
-* use kinesis data stream - this is more approprite solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)
+* use kinesis data stream - this is more appropriate solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)
 So if you have app that reads from same stream or consume from same stream several hours later you data streams (don't reinvent the wheel with sqs)

 ###### Lambda